outscal/Unity-3D-Project-Damage-System/Chap04- WhereToGoFromHere.md

 Let’s goooooo!
 Again you have done it.
 You just learned how we can make a damage system for the game.
 Don't forget to do some celebration with your friend on [discord](https://discord.com/invite/R4hfXhsWjN).

-Ohh I almost forgot, you just earned **20 Learning points**.
-Keep going to earn rewards.
-Do the following to secure them.
-Tag us @Outscal on LinkedIn and Twitter and fill out the form [here](https://airtable.com/shrXGSkgf5NClpoIU) to let us know you're worthy.

 ![Celebrate](https://media.giphy.com/media/kyLYXonQYYfwYDIeZl/giphy.gif)